o-charts/manuals/oernc_nb_NO.md

 9. On your target system unzip the charts file into a directory of your choice and copy the keys file into the same folder where the unzipped charts are (.oernc).
 Install your charts as always and you are done.
 If you have assigned your charts to a dongle, plug it in before to see the charts.

-### Updates - offline
+### Oppdateringer - uten nett

 To update your chart sets go to [My oeRNC Charts](https://o-charts.org/shop/module/occharts/occhartsOernc) page.
 Column *Edition* will show the last edition you requested.
 Column *Current edition* will show the current available edition for that chart set.
 If they do not match, a *Request* button will appear.
 Offline updates are self contained, do not worry about intermediate updates you might have missed to install.
 Remove the old chart set from OpenCPN or keep it in different directory and install the new one as usual.

-# Frequently Asked Questions
+# Ofte stilte spørsmål

-> **What OS are oeSENC/oeRNC plugins ready for?**
+> **Hva OS er oeSENC/oeRNC utvidelsene klar for?**
 >
-> oeSENC/oeRNC charts will work on Windows, Mac, Android and Linux systems (included ARM boards).
+> oeSENC/oeRNC karter vil fungere med Windows, Mac, Android og Linux systemer (inkludert ARM korter).

-> **And if I install the software in a Virtual Machine?**
 >
-> It will not run there.
-We have to prevent the system from being cloned.

-> **Can I use oeSENC/oeRNC charts on iOS?**
+> **Og hvis jeg installerer programvaren på en Virtuell Maskin?**
 >
-> No. There is no version of OpenCPN for iOS.

-> **As how many systems counts a dual boot system?**
+> Da vil den ikke fungere.
+Vi må forhindre at systemene blir klonet.
 >
-> Each hardware/OS combination is an individual one.

-> **Why do I have to pay for oeSENC/oeRNC charts?**
+> **Kan jeg bruke oeSENC/oeRNC karter på iOS?**
 >
-> We have to run this operation and respond to the charts licensors fees and conditions.
-The structure and costs are kept to a minimum.
-In case we have a great success economical speaking, funds will go back to OpenCPN.

-> **OpenCPN is open-source.
-Where is the code for the plugins?**
+> Nei.
+Det er ingen versjon av OpenCPN for iOS.
 >
-> To work with oeSENC/oeRNC charts we have to ensure that no copies of the unencrypted cells are accessible during the execution of the software.
-Therefore, the plugins have an open-source part and a binary.
-Similar to the commercial BSB4 or nv-chart plugins.
+> **Hvor mange systemer teller et dual boot system?**
+>
+> Hver maskinvare/OS kombinasjon teller som et system.
+>
+> **Hvorfor må jeg betale for oeSENC/oeRNC karter?**
+>
+> Vi må drifte denne organisasjonen og svare for kart lisensholdernes avgifter og krav.
+Strukturen og kostnader holdes til et minimum.
+Om vi skulle få stor suksess økonomisk sett, da vil overskudd gå tilbake til OpenCPN.
+>
+> **OpenCPN er åpen kilde.
+Hvor er koden for utvidelsene?**
+>
+> For å jobbe med oeSENC/oeRNC karter så må vi påse at ingen kopier av de ukrypterte kartcellene er tilgjengelige ved kjøring av programvaren.
+Derfor har utvidelsen en åpen-kilde del og en binær del.
+Til sammenligning med kommersielle BSB4 eller nv-kart utvidelsene.